Skip to content

 Open Access to your research publications can bring many benefits.

-updateWiley and Springer both carried out analyses in 2021 demonstrating increased readership, social media attention and citation for open access papers published in their journals.
-(Their financial interest in deriving income from article processing charges should be noted here).
+updateWiley and Springer both carried out analyses in 2021 demonstrating increased readership, social media attention and citation for open access papers published in their journals (although the revenue these publishers derive from article processing charges was not acknowledged).

 Open Access to your Thesis